 On the Grid‘s extended demystification of “the systems that make our world work” will certainly enlighten readers living anywhere in contemporary America, but the book has particularly urgent interest to people living here in the Research Triangle.
 Huler’s crises are our crises; his “average neighborhood” is our backyard.

-Perhaps it’s a desire to avoid a too-hopeless pessimism that causes Huler to more or less dodge the basic question of the long-term ecological sustainability of our lifestyle in On the Gridthe question, that is, of whether we should keep things going the way they are, even if we can.
-Nowhere is this lacuna more frustrating than in the chapters on water, which sidestep the question of whether we should be building where we’re building in the first place, and on electrical generation, where the author is too busy geeking out over the possibilities of the Smart Grid to so much as mention climate change.
-To his credit, Huler in person is much more talkative on these points; at the Regulator he railed against our “ideology of limitless resources” and pointedly described our current environmental crises in the apocalyptic language of the infamous Rev. Wright: “The catastrophe is happening today.
+Perhaps it’s a desire to avoid a too-hopeless pessimism that causes Huler to more or less dodge the basic question of the long-term ecological sustainability of our lifestyle in On the Gridthe question, that is, if we should keep things going even if we can.
+Nowhere is this lacuna more frustrating than in the chapters on water, which sidestep the question of whether we should be building where we’re building in the first place, and on electrical generation, which is too busy geeking out over the possibilities of the Smart Grid to so much as mention climate change.
+To his credit, in person Huler is much more talkative on these points; at the Regulator he railed against our “ideology of limitless resources” and pointedly described our current environmental crises in the apocalyptic language of the infamous Rev. Wright: “The catastrophe is happening today.
 Our chickens are coming home to roost.”

 Like the Huler of the book, the Huler who spoke to us at the Regulator seems to hold little faith in the future.
 “We’ll fail,” he assured usthere’s just no political will to change.
 He makes a good case: We might look no further than the sad story with which he opens and closes the book, Raleigh’s March 2008 failed attempt to ban new garbage disposals in an attempt to save water during the emergency.
 If we can’t wean ourselves off an essentially pointless consumer convenience in the midst of a major drought, what hope is there for the real belt-tightening when it comes?
 You can have our coal plants and our internal combustion engines when you pry them from our cold, dead hands…